 Even if recipients were not E-Gold subscribers, the process made the task simple to complete and file your email as done.
 Only, in this case, the link redirected you to provide your bank details - and thousands of pounds soon followed.

-Aside from the clear monetary risks associated with email phishing, you must consider further risks to not fully protecting your email estate.
+Aside from the clear monetary risks associated with email phishing, you must consider further risks of not fully protecting your email estate.

 Why phishing is dangerous

 If a business becomes a victim of phishing, there are several repercussions you must be aware of:

 - If you’ve been the victim of a phishing attack, you’re likely to be targeted again.